weekendesk/nodegate/docs/collections/_docs/nodegate.md

 ### configure([options])

-Set the global configuration for **nodegate**, but also for Express and Request.
+Set the global configuration for Nodegate, but also for Express and Request.

 ```js
 const nodegate = require('nodegate');